Great Karimun: Natural resources

 Due to large scale indiscriminate fishing activity near the island recently, fish stocks have been depleted, and thus the fishing businesses have declined considerably.

 The main export of the island is its granite which is one of the best quality in the world.

 Sand has also been constantly exported, mainly to Singapore for land reclamation.
 Indonesian has however limited sand exports over concerns with Singapore's reclamation projects, and banned them outright in the beginning of 2007.

 Transportation

-The island has many type of public transportation such as oplet (share taxi) which is a van to carry people from one place to another, Sei Bati Airport, which has regular flights to and from Pekanbaru, Port of Tanjung Balai which has regular ferries to and from overseas such as Singapore, Malaysia and etc, and Rakyat Sri Tanjung Gelam Karimun harbour, which serve domestic route.
+The island has many type of public transportation such as oplet (share taxi) which is a van to carry people from one place to another, Sei Bati Airport, which has regular flights to and from Pekanbaru, Port of Tanjung Balai which has regular ferries to and from overseas such as Singapore, Malaysia etc, and Rakyat Sri Tanjung Gelam Karimun harbour, which serve domestic route.

 The peoples in the island also used their own motorcycle and cars for transport from one place to another.